Radio network services

 VHF radios have a better range and clarity than 27 Mhz radios but are slightly more expensive.
 The Uniform Shipping Laws (USL) code states that effective VHF coverage only extends to 20 nautical miles from a shore station but may be as far as 30 nautical miles under some circumstances, such as where repeaters are used.

-VHF also allows ship-to-ship and ship-to-shore communications with the volunteer services and the three port corporations.
+VHF also allows ship-to-ship and ship-to-shore communications with the volunteer services and the Port Authority of NSW.
 This radio is therefore capable of transmitting distress signals, receiving weather forecasts and marine safety information.